Avoiding Equivocation

 Common pitfalls to avoid

-For most smart contracts, equivocation is not something that's an intended behavior.
-Perhaps the most common source of unintentional equivocation comes from multiple transactions performed by the same address.
+For most smart contracts, equivocation is not an intended behavior.
+A common source of unintentional equivocation comes from multiple transactions performed by the same address.
 If you don't take care to handle the gas fees properly, you could lock up your smart contract by trying to use the same coin (and version) for more than one transaction.

 Parallel transactions from multiple threads can cause unintentional equivocation errors if not managed properly.
 One way to avoid owned object equivocation is to create a separate owned object for each transaction thread.
 This ensures that each thread uses the correct version of its object input.